fnogatz/xsd2json/README.md

 xsd2json is developed in a test-driven way.
 This reflects in the project's folder structure, too: The `/lib-pl` directory contains the Prolog and CHR stuff while you will find the [TAP](http://testanything.org/) testing framework implemented in [node.js](http://nodejs.org/) under `/test`.
 Both directories contain their own Readme-File that explain their usage.

+## Known Bugs

+xsd2json's tests are always executed using the latest stable release of SWI-Prolog.
+Make sure to have the latest version installed before you file a bug.

+Apparently SWI-Prolog of version 7.2.x ships with a bug in the CHR implementation.
+Use version 7.4 or higher instead.

 ## Alternatives

 * [node-xsd2json](https://github.com/MGDIS/xsd2json) (Fork of this module.)